 Although the college dates from the 17th century, the oldest buildings in Harvard Yard are from the 18th century (though you'll sometimes see archaeologists digging here for evidence of older structures).
 Together the buildings chronicle American architecture from the colonial era to the present.
 Holden Chapel, completed in 1744, is a Georgian gem.
 The graceful University Hall was designed in 1815 by Charles Bulfinch.
-An 1884 statue of John Harvard by Daniel Chester French stands outside; ironically for a school with the motto of "Veritas" ("Truth"), the model for the statue was a member of the class of 1882, as there is no known contemporary likeness of Harvard himself.
+An 1884 statue of John Harvard by Daniel Chester French stands outside; ironically for a school with the motto of "Veritas" ("Truth"), the model for the statue was a member of the class of 1882 and not Harvard himself.
 Sever Hall, completed in 1880 and designed by Henry Hobson Richardson, represents the Romanesque revival that was followed by the neoclassical (note the pillared facade of Widener Library) and the neo-Georgian, represented by the sumptuous brick houses along the Charles River, many of which are now undergraduate residences.
 Memorial Church, a graceful steepled edifice of modified Colonial Revival design, was dedicated in 1932.
 Just north of the Yard is Memorial Hall, completed in 1878 as a memorial to Harvard men who died in the Union cause; it's High Victorian both inside and out.
 It also contains the 1,166-seat Sanders Theatre, which serves as the university's largest lecture hall, site of year-round concerts by students and professionals, and the venue for the festive Christmas Revels.

 Many of Harvard's cultural and scholarly facilities are important sights in themselves, including the Harvard Museum of Natural History, the Peabody Museum of Archaeology & Ethnology, and the Widener Library.
 Be aware that most campus buildings, other than museums and concert halls, are off-limits to the general public.